Louis Fles: Family life

 Louis Fles was born in Maassluis, Netherlands on 19 October 1871 to Jewish parents.
 His father, Jacob Levie Fles, worked as a diamond cutter, and his mother, Saartje van Blijdestein, ran a hosiery shop, placing young Louis squarely in the newly expanding merchant class.
 After his father died in 1873 his mother married a man named Swaab.
 Upon his mother's death in 1878, Louis was taken in and raised by his stepfather's family.
 As a successful business owner himself, Swaab took the young Louis into his company shortly after the boy had completed primary school.

 On 13 August 1896 Fles married Zipporah van Straten in the city of Rotterdam.
 They had six children; Mina, Rosine, Henriette, Clara, Barthold, and George.
 Barthold became a successful literary agent in New York City in the United States.
 George worked as a translator in the Soviet Union during the regime of Joseph Stalin.
-In 1938 George was arrested as a political dissident due to his Trotskyite sympathies.
+In 1938 George was arrested as a political dissident due to his Trotskyist sympathies.
 Upon hearing of George's arrest, Louis travelled to Moscow, but was unable to find his son before his visa expired.
 George died in prison in 1939.
 Around this same time news arrived from the United States that daughter Rosine had died shortly after giving birth.

 Fles was widely known as an opponent of Nazism when the German army occupied the Netherlands in May 1940.
-Even so, it was a shock to many of his family members when, on 25 May 1940, Levie Jacob "Louis" Fles committed suicide by means of pills acquired from a pharmacist in Keppel.
+Even so, it was a shock to many of his family members when, on 25 May 1940, Fles committed suicide by means of pills acquired from a pharmacist in Keppel.
 He was buried in Amsterdam in Zorgvlied Cemetery.